 - a luggage scale— this is a must for anyone who checks luggage.
 In the day of fees for bags over a certain weight, a luggage scale ($20 or less) can save you $50-100 or more per flight.
 The Balanzza digital luggage scale is the one that I use all the time.

-- Empty carry on travel sized toiletry bottles.
+- Re-use travel sized toiletry bottles.
 This is a great idea.
 Rather than spending a lot more for a smaller size bottle of moisturizer or lotion, or even shampoo, just use the empty 3 oz or less sized refillable bottles and keep refilling them after each vacation.
 I do this all the time with shampoo and conditioner.

 - Sunscreen Stick– going on a beach vacation without sunscreen is looking for trouble and buying sunscreen at your destination will be considerably more than if you bought it at home.
 So unless you are going to the Four Seasons in Maui, where they have sunscreen at the pools, you will want to bring your own.
 Coppertone and Neutrogena both sell sunscreen in a stick formulation which can be packed in your carry on luggage!